 Packs were dropped in anticipation of imminent action.
 The American officers still believed that the enemy remained ignorant of the division’s presence and ordered an immediate attack.
 Higgins’ 2nd Battalion, which was first to arrive, went straight in while McKinley’s 1st Battalion, still struggling through dense forest, pressed forward on the left.
 Lt.
 Col. William F. Kernan’s 3rd Battalion hunkered in the woods as regimental reserve.

 By then visibility had increased to 500 yards, and with the fog’s dissipation so vanished the chance of a veiled approach.
 No sooner had the leading squads emerged from the forest than the far treeline erupted with the chilling rip of MG-42 machine guns.
+The battle of Wahlerscheid Crossroads had begun.
 Bullets lacerated the ranks at 1,200 rounds per minute.
 Within moments German mortar shells commenced their deadly promenade, erupting among the prostrate soldiers with uncanny accuracy.
 In one 12-man squad of Company G, eight were killed outright while four bullets shattered another’s arm.
 The enemy had been waiting all along.

 The Americans realized that the element of surprise had been lost, and the supporting artillery went into action.
 Six thousand yards to the rear, the big American guns belched fire and steel, but lacking proper registration did little appreciable harm.
 Even so, shells fell in such quantity that the enemy fire tapered off momentarily, giving heart to the assault companies, which again surged forward.